kobaidze3/commerce/new-file.md

-# New File
+# Placeholder File

-This is a placeholder for the new Markdown file.
-Please update this content with the appropriate information or documentation as needed.
+This Markdown file serves as a placeholder.
+Please update its content with the appropriate information or documentation as needed.

 ## Purpose

 The purpose of this file is currently unspecified.
-It is recommended to update this section with details about the file's intended use or content.
+Please update this section with details about the file's intended use or content.

 ## Instructions